steunix/passweaver-gui/docs/index.md

 - Favorite items
 - Share one-time secrets with anyone, even if they have not an account; an alternative server name can be specified in case of public shares
 - One-time share items (also with optional server name)
-- Share items through permalinks
+- Share items through permalinks; an alternative server name can be specified for these links
 - Read only mode
 - Folder level permissions
 - User groups